GLOBAL MARKETS-Asian shares sit tight ahead of Nvidia results, yields near highs

 "This kind of number feels a touch high to me, but if it sniffs this - one could argue that into this print, it doesn't matter if demand will eventually decline next year - (it) still will be rerated higher," Humphrey said.

-Overnight, Wall Street was hit by higher yields which hit fresh 16-year highs.
+Overnight, Wall Street was pressured by higher yields which hit fresh 16-year highs.
 The Dow Jones .DJI fell 0.5%, the S&P 500 .SPX lost 0.3% and the Nasdaq Composite .IXIC added 0.1%.

 Financial shares underperformed, with the S&P 500 banks .SPXBK sliding 2.4%, after S&P joined Moody's to downgrade multiple regional U.S. lenders.